 The pleural spaces and lungs

-Intra-abdominal, gynecologic, central nervous system, upper respiratory tract, and cutaneous diseases
+Intra-abdominal, gynecologic, central nervous system, upper respiratory tract, and skin and soft-tissue diseases

 Etiology of Mixed Anaerobic Infections